Contracts

 - Set default SLA policies for each contract type

-- Configure billable user type templates (for per-user billing)
+- Configure billing unit type templates (for per-user billing)

 - Keep your contracts organized and consistent